Why Omnichannel AI Needs More Than Channel Switching

 The question to ask before your next AI customer service deployment

-The answer reveals whether you are investing in channel coverage or conversation capability.
-They are not the same thing, and the difference shows up directly in your CSAT scores and resolution times.
+The answer tells you whether you are buying channel coverage or conversation capability.
+They are not the same thing.

-Conversation orchestration is the architectural capability that maintains context across channels and across the human-AI boundary.
-Customers who switch from chat to phone to email don't repeat themselves: context follows them through each transition.
+Conversation orchestration is the capability that allows an AI customer service system to maintain conversation context across multiple channels and across the human-AI boundary.
+A customer who starts in chat and continues by phone does not have to repeat themselves: the context follows them.

-A good handoff transfers structured context to the human agent: what was asked, what was answered, what remains unresolved, and any relevant customer history.
-The agent can act immediately.
+A good handoff transfers structured context: not just a transcript, but what was asked, what was answered, what remains unresolved, and relevant customer history.
+The agent does not spend time re-establishing context.
+The customer does not notice the transition.

 FAQ